Amazon Accelerator Program [2023 Guide]

 In a nutshell, the Amazon Accelerator Program gives sellers short-term benefits, but potentially long-term drawbacks.
 Here are its main benefits and the pitfalls you should watch out for:

 Amazon Accelerator Pros

 - You get displayed more prominently.
 Accelerator does not have the curated marketplace that Launchpad has, but it does feature enrolled brands on Amazon’s Our Brands page.

 - Reduced risk and more room to experiment.
 Since Amazon practically manages your business for you, you have more leeway to experiment with product variations and listings without driving your business into the ground.

 - Marketing and support package.
 Similar to the marketing package under Launchpad.
 You get access to tools, analytics, and Amazon’s support team.

 - Fewer logistical headaches.
-Amazon will take over management of your supply chain (which is a con, if you think about it), so you have less worries when it comes to shipments and inventory management.
+Amazon will take over the management of your supply chain (which is a con, if you think about it), so you have less worries when it comes to shipments and inventory management.

 - Customer reviews.
-Both Launchpad and Accelerator provide you free access to Amazon Vine to give your brand a leg up in terms of customer feedback.
+Both Launchpad and Accelerator provide you with free access to Amazon Vine to give your brand a leg up in terms of customer feedback.

 - Office space.
 Amazon will apparently give you free access to their office spaces in Seattle.

 - You can kiss control over your brand goodbye.
 Accelerator functions more like a franchise to sell exclusively on and for Amazon rather than, well, an accelerator.
 Amazon will take control over your brand operations.
 Enrolled brands are given strict production timelines and will have to cede control over things like packaging to Amazon.